Erdogan raises rhetoric in Greece standoff in Mediterranean | Law-Order

 Erdogan raises rhetoric in Greece standoff in Mediterranean

-Turkish President Recep Tayyip Erdogan on Saturday warned Greece to enter talks over disputed eastern Mediterranean territorial claims or face the consequences.
+Turkish President Recep Tayyip Erdogan has warned Greece to enter talks over disputed eastern Mediterranean territorial claims or face the consequences.
 “They're either going to understand the language of politics and diplomacy, or in the field with painful experiences,” he said at a hospital's opening ceremony in Istanbul.

 Ankara is currently facing off against Greece and Cyprus over oil and gas exploration rights in the eastern Mediterranean.
 All sides have deployed naval and air forces to assert their competing claims in the region.
 “They are going to understand that Turkey has the political, economic and military power to tear up the immoral maps and documents imposed,” Erdogan added, referring to areas marked by Greece and Cyprus as their economic maritime zones.

 He stressed that Turkey was “ready for every eventuality and result.”
 Meanwhile, Turkish media reported that tanks were being moved towards the Greek border.
-The Cumhuriyet newspaper said 40 tanks were being transported from the Syrian border to Edirne in northwest Turkey and carried photographs of armored vehicles loaded on trucks.
-There was no immediate official confirmation of the deployment.
+The Cumhuriyet newspaper said 40 tanks were being transported from the Syrian border to Edirne in northwest Turkey and carried photographs of armoured vehicles loaded on trucks.
+A military official speaking on condition of anonymity in line with government regulations said the deployment was a regular movement of forces and unconnected to tension with Greece.

 The president's comments come after NATO said military officers from Greece and Turkey had begun technical discussions to reduce the risk of armed conflict or accidents.
 The two NATO allies have been locked for weeks in a tense standoff in the eastern Mediterranean, where Turkey is prospecting the seabed for energy reserves in an area Greece claims as its own continental shelf.